-- Provide a complete history and description of your company, including, but not limited to, the number of years in business, size, number of employees, office location where work is to be performed, copy of applicable licenses/certifications, credentials, capabilities and capacity to meet the City's needs.
-PAGE # 30 - 3) Describe the Proposer's knowledge and experience with programs, procedures, reimbursement guidelines of FEMA, FHWA, NRCS, including but not limited to any experience with FEMA reimbursable disaster debris removal projects related to declared disasters, and any other applicable Federal or State agencies associated with funding of debris removal and recovery efforts.
-PAGE #34-35 - 4) Describe the Proposer's knowledge and experience with all aspects of emergency management including but not limited to, procurement, deployment and management of field staff operations, planning, contract management and accounting/reporting systems.
-PAGE # 35-38 - 5) Describe the Proposer's professional development program, including policy/procedures/measures in place ensuring all key personnel assigned to the City have continuing education and receive specialized training in the services solicited herein.
-PAGE # 41-42 - 6) The Proposer must not have a vested interest in a debris removal contract or contractor(s) with the City.
-Also, there must be no conflict of interest between the Proposer and a debris removal contractor(s).
-Proposer shall include a statement confirming the latter, including certification that neither Proposer nor any employee thereof, has a conflict of interest, either direct or indirect, in connection with the services sought herein pursuant to Federal and state law.
-PAGE # 42
+- 2) Describe the Proposer's relevant experience in providing the services described in the "Scope of Services" to public sector agencies similar in size to the City of Coral Gables.
+PAGE #30-31 - 3) Describe the Proposer's knowledge and experience with programs, procedures, reimbursement guidelines of FEMA, FHWA, NRCS, including but not limited to any experience with FEMA reimbursable disaster debris removal projects related to declared disasters, and any other applicable Federal or State agencies associated with funding of debris removal and recovery efforts.
+PAGE # 34-35 - 4) Describe the Proposer's knowledge and experience with all aspects of emergency management including but not limited to, procurement, deployment and management of field staff operations, planning, contract management and accounting/reporting systems.
+PAGE #35-38 - 5) Describe the Proposer's professional development program, including policy/procedures/measures in place ensuring all key personnel assigned to the City have continuing education and receive specialized training in the services solicited herein.
+PAGE # 4 1-42